alclol/piazza-booster/README.md

-# piazza-booster
+# piazza-filter

-Simple Chrome Extension to make it easy to hide resolved follow ups on Piazza (because who needs to see those?), to hide +1s (they only make looking at actual posts harder), and/or to hide all replies on Piazza (for when you only need to see the actual follow ups).
-Made to combat the common problem of students +1ing lots of posts, of a thread going super long and making it difficult to find the unresolved follow ups.
+Simple Chrome Extension to navigate mass piazza responses in one thread..
+Implemented feature:
+    0. Unresolved only := hide resolved posts.
+Helps instructors to efficiently focus on and kill unresolved ones.
+    1. No replies := hide long followups on Piazza(for when you only need to see the original follow-ups).
+    2. Selected user only := only display followups that has an specific user's participance.
+    3. Reset := reset..

-When the feature doesn't exist, you build it. :)
+When the feature doesn't exist, you build it. :)        -- Mudit

-Link to web store: https://chrome.google.com/webstore/detail/piazza-controller/llmmoekdbpmgbfjohhjocjnfdjjieebd